The Price-Pareto growth model of networks with community structure: Conclusion

-We will focus our future works on devising an algorithmic framework for generating benchmark graphs that can be used for community detection, as we believe that our model will be complementary to approaches like SBM or LFR in that it allows for flexible modification of the in-degree sequences inside the communities, allowing for modelling broad families of networks.
-It would also be beneficial to consider further generalizations of our model in which accidental edges are also distributed non-homogenously, or in which the parameter values depend on the size of the network -- recent research indicates that interdisciplinary citations trends change non-randomly in time~\cite{rong2025}.
+\paragraph{Future work.} We will focus our future works on devising an algorithmic framework for generating benchmark graphs that can be used for community detection, as we believe that our model will be complementary to approaches like SBM or LFR in that it allows for flexible modification of the in-degree sequences inside the communities, allowing for modelling broad families of networks.
+The degree distribution is only one of many properties of a network; a natural next step is to calibrate and validate the framework against other structural features such as clustering coefficients, assortativity or path-length statistics.
+It would also be beneficial to consider further generalisations of our model in which accidental edges are also distributed non-homogeneously, or in which the parameter values depend on the size of the network as recent research indicates that interdisciplinary citations trends change non-randomly in time~\cite{rong2025}.
+Moreover, it would also be interesting to introduce a principled treatment of ageing or attention decay calibrated on time-resolved citation data rather than on static snapshots.

 Overall, we believe that our current model proposition is both useful for modelling citation networks as well as offers a new baseline from which to generate even more refined approaches.